wsteenbeek/sppt/README.md

 output <- sppt(points1.sp, points2.sp, areas.sp)
 ```

-The defaults of the `sppt` function are to randomly sampled 85 percent of the points, using 200 repetitions, and a 95 percent confidence interval.
+The defaults of the `sppt` function are to randomly sample 85 percent of the points, using 200 repetitions, and a 95 percent confidence interval.
 So the command above is the same as:

 ``` r
 set.seed(93255) # set seed for reproducibility